Posts

 Southern Fresh Cherry Cake

-Southern Fresh Cherry Cake, quick and easy deliciously moist cake, made with self rising flour a touch of cornmeal, buttermilk, eggs, and butter.
-Serve it plain with a dollop of whip cream or as we did with a dusting of powdered sugar.
-The cherries are so plentiful in the grocery stores right now and what better way to showcase them than to make a Southern Fresh Cherry Cake.
-I actually had to buy a couple of bags of the cherries to have enough to make the cake.
+Southern Fresh Cherry Cake is a quick, easy, deliciously moist cake made with self-rising flour, cornmeal, buttermilk, eggs, and butter.
+Serve it plain with a dollop of whipped cream or as we did with a dusting of powdered sugar.
+FRESH CHERRY COFFEE CAKE Southern Fresh Cherry Cake is perfect on its own with a cup of tea or coffee in the morning for breakfast or, like us Southerners, in the afternoon as a snack.
+It is dense yet tender, with the ideal amount of cherries peeking through the cake and deliciously moist.
+The cherries are so plentiful in the grocery stores right now, and what better way to showcase them than to make a Southern Fresh Cherry Cake.
+I actually had to buy a couple of bags of cherries to have enough to make the cake.
 My grandsons are huge fans of these little jewels.
 Like most fruits, fresh cherries have the pros and cons.
-Fresh Cherries do not have a lot of nutritional value, but they are high in water content and are super beneficial to eat in the summer to hydrate.
+Fresh Cherries do not have a lot of nutritional value, but they are h...

 Southern Shrimp Sausage Vegetable Skillet